0xPolygonMiden/miden-base/docs/architecture/accounts.md

 In Miden, an `Account` represents an entity capable of holding assets, storing data, and executing custom code.
 Each `Account` is a specialized smart contract providing a programmable interface for interacting with its state and managed assets.

-### Account type

-There are two main categories of accounts in Miden: **basic accounts** and **faucets**.

-- **Basic Accounts:**
-  Basic accounts may be either mutable or immutable:
-  - *Mutable:* Code can be changed after deployment.
-  - *Immutable:* Code cannot be changed once deployed.

-- **Faucets:**
-  Faucets are always immutable and can be specialized by the type of assets they issue:
-  - *Fungible Faucet:* Can issue fungible [assets](assets.md).
-  - *Non-fungible Faucet:* Can issue non-fungible [assets](assets.md).

-Type and mutability are encoded in the two most significant bits of the account's [ID](#id).

-### Account storage mode

-Users can choose whether their accounts are stored publicly or privately.
-The preference is encoded in the third and forth most significant bits of the accounts [ID](#id):

-- **Public Accounts:**
-  The account’s state is stored on-chain, similar to how accounts are stored in public blockchains like Ethereum.
-Contracts that rely on a shared, publicly accessible state (e.g., a DEX) should be public.

-- **Private Accounts:**
-  Only a commitment (hash) to the account’s state is stored on-chain.
-This mode is suitable for users who prioritize privacy or plan to store a large amount of data in their account.
-To interact with a private account, a user must have knowledge of its interface.

-The storage mode is chosen during account creation, it cannot be changed later.

 ## Account core components

 An `Account` is composed of several core components, illustrated below: